monkseal/minesweeper-react-redux/README.md

 ### TODO:
-- [ ] Write code determine if Won or Lost
+- [ ] Write code to determine if Won or Lost
 - [ ] Add header with smiley button to restart game.
 - [ ] Add random mine generation code.
 - [ ] Add different levels.